 I kept reading my Money-Making Website notes, the hardcover books that I had purchased, and Facebook groups–trying to piece things together and grow my little crochet blog.

 I resigned myself to the fact that the expensive class was not going to work out for me financially.
-Within a day or so, I received an email with a recommendation for Suzi Whitford’s Blog by Number eBook and video course priced at $47.
+Within a day or so, I received an email with a recommendation for Suzi Whitford’s Blog by Number eBook and video course.
+I started with a free training offer and it was clear that the teaching style in this course was connecting with my brain cells and I was increasing my knowledge exponentially with each lesson.

-I did some research on the course and decided $47 was manageable.
+I did some research on the course and decided the price for this course was manageable.
 Then, I cleaned the craft closet and ran a de-stash sale of some yarn, patterns, and fabric on my Etsy Store, DesignsByGwyn.
 The money was right there in my crafts closet.

 Blog by Number Class